virtualscienceforum/virtualscienceforum/moderatorguide.md

 Mediating questions:

-* monitor the participants list to observe attendees signaling for questions (“Raise hand” Zoom emote)
+* monitor the participants list to observe attendees signaling for questions (“raise hand” Zoom emote)
 * let speaker and audience know that there is a question, and signal the asker by stating their name and unmuting their microphone
 * leave the attendee unmuted while interacting with the speaker
 * mute the attendee when finished, and “lower their hand”